ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

     * Number of vSAN cache disks
     * vSAN License edition

-    If you want more storage, check the **High Performance Intel Optane** box.
+    If you want more storage, select the **High Performance with Intel Optane** checkbox.

-    By default, the **Enable vSAN compression and deduplication** box is checked.
-If you don't want to enable vSAN compression and deduplication, clear the check box.
+    By default, the **Enable vSAN compression and deduplication** checkbox is selected.
+If you do not want to enable vSAN compression and deduplication, clear the checkbox.

   * If you select **NFS Storage** and want to add and configure the same settings to all file shares, specify the **Number of Shares**, **Performance**, and **Size (GB)**.
   * If you select **NFS Storage** and want to add and configure file shares individually, select **Configure shares individually**.
 Then, click the **+** icon next to the **Add Shared Storage** label and select the **Performance** and **Size (GB)** for each file share.
 You must select at least one file share.
   * **(NSX-V SAP-certified only)** If you select **Local Disks**, specify the local disk count and local disk type.

+14. If you want to order an edge services cluster with Juniper vSRX included, check the **Edge Services Cluster** box and configure the appropriate settings: the cluster name, the RAM selection, and the private NICs enablement.

-12. Complete the network interface settings.
+15. Complete the network interface settings.
-   1. Enter the host name prefix for the instance being provisioned, the subdomain label, and the root domain name.
+   1. Enter the hostname prefix for the instance that you are provisioning, the subdomain label, and the root domain name.
 For a secondary instance, the domain name is automatically completed.
    2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
    3. Select the VLAN settings:
       * If you want to order new public and private VLANs, click **Order New VLANs**.
       * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and the subnets.

+        For NSX-T: If the management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
+Instead, the workload clusters will reuse the VLANs from the management cluster.

+      * Optionally click **Portable Subnets Settings**.
+Then, select the portable subnet for each purpose and click **Save**.
-   4. Specify the DNS configuration.
+   5. Specify the DNS configuration.

-13. **(NSX-V only)** Select the add-on services to deploy into the instance by clicking the corresponding service card.
+16. Select the add-on services to deploy into the instance by clicking the corresponding service card.
 If a service requires configuration, complete the service-specific settings and click **Add Service** on the card.
-For more information about how to provide settings for a service, see the corresponding service ordering topic.
+For more information about specific settings for a service, see the corresponding topic for ordering a service.

-14. On the **Summary** pane, review the instance settings and the estimated cost.
+17. On the **Summary** pane, review the instance settings and the estimated cost.
    * To save the settings as a new configuration template without placing an order, click **Save Configuration**, enter a name for the configuration, and then click **Continue**.
    * To save the updates to a saved configuration, click **Save Configuration**, select **Modify current configuration**, and then click **Continue**.
    * To save the updates to a saved configuration as another configuration, click **Save Configuration**, select **Create new configuration**, enter a new name for the configuration, and then click **Continue**.